binit-singh7/College_PY_Project/README.md

 3. Number guessing game:

 The Number Guessing Game is a simple command-line Python program where the user tries to guess a randomly generated number between 1 and 100.
 With limited attempts, the game provides feedback to help the user refine their guesses.
 The program is designed to be interactive and beginner-friendly.

+4. Basic Library Management System:

+This system is designed to manage book borrowing in a library.
+Users can view available books, borrow books, and return books.
+The system ensures that books are borrowed and returned only by authorized users.
+Unauthorized users cannot access the library system.